shiltemann/presentations-old/GalaxyWorkshop/PITCHME.md

 1. Questions?

-2. Please fill in the feedback form at end of the tutorial to help us improve it!
+2. Please fill in the feedback form to help us improve the tutorial!

 3. Thank you for participating!